Hit enter after type your search item

 The markup:

-Exploring the code – how grid system works?
+Exploring the code – how the grid system works?

-As we have a seen a few examples of using the grid system, now let me go through the code and explain why .container, .row and cols classes are used and the rules to follow as working with Bootstrap 4 framework.
+As we have seen a few examples of using the grid system, now let me go through the code and explain why container, .row, and cols classes are used and the rules to follow when working with Bootstrap 4 framework.

 • As a Bootstrap rule, the content should be placed in columns.
 For example, the markup for cards, carousel, forms should be placed in columns.